PatKwiatki/Kali-Linux-UpdateScript/README.md

 CONFIGURATION:
-Following the steps below will allow you to call the script by entering update.sh from any directory within the terminal.
+Following the steps below will allow you to call the script by entering sudo bash update.sh from any directory within the terminal.

 1. Create a scripts directory in the system wherever you would like